agiftsanyazhar/F-I5ciQ-rbaF13Vy/wp-content/plugins/http-https-remover/readme.txt

 Contributors: Steve85b
 Tags: SSL, https, force SSL, mixed content, insecure content, secure website, website security, TLS, security, secure socket layers, HSTS
 Requires at least: 4.6
-Tested up to: 5.8.1
+Tested up to: 6.1.1
-Stable tag: 3.2.1
+Stable tag: 3.2.3
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 A fix for mixed content!
 This Plugin creates protocol relative urls by removing http + https from links.
 Works in Front- and Backend!

 == Description ==

-**To see a demo of the plugin in action please click here: [https://tastewp.com/new/?pre-installed-plugin-slug=http-https-remover](https://tastewp.com/new/?pre-installed-plugin-slug=http-https-remover)**
+**Try it out on your free dummy site: Click here => [https://tastewp.com/plugins/http-https-remover](https://tastewp.com/plugins/http-https-remover).**
+(this trick works for all plugins in the WP repo - just replace "wordpress" with "tastewp" in the URL)

 UPDATE: This plugin will be maintained again!
 It changed ownership and we're currently collecting ideas how to further improve it.
 If you have any cool ideas, please let us know in Support Forum.
 Thank you!